Code-Institute-Submissions/Portfolio-21/README.md

 I am a Full Stack Web Developer and a Makeup Artist and this is my portfolio website, created to attract clients.
 My portfolio includes a little bit about myself and my experience, it highlights my work and achievements by including before and after pictures of clients and makeup tutorials so that anyone who visits my website can learn something, as well as a form where clients can book their next appointment!

-## Demo

-A live demo can be found [here](https://vasileia-apostolou.github.io/Portfolio/).

 ## UX

 I've created this website for those who are looking for a makeup artist and for those who would like to learn how to create fun and colorful makeup looks.
 Overall, the goal of this website is to show my passion, provide service, and share a few of my tips.

-* As a new user, I should:
+* As a client, I should:

     * Get to know who Vasileia is.
     * Get to know what her achievements and work experience is.
     * Look at her makeup skills on her clients.
-    * Learn a few tips on how to recreate her looks.
+    * Learn a few tips on how to recreate her looks from her tutorials.
     * Be able to book an appointment.
-    * Look at her social media for further connections.
+    * Connect with her through social media.

-* As a client, I should:

-    * See and learn from Vasileia's new tutorials.
-    * See Vasileia's new clients.
-    * Be able to contact her for my next appointments.

  ### Strategy